Luang Prabang: Tourism

 Among the natural tourism sites are the Kuang Si Falls, Tat Sae Waterfalls, and Pak Ou Caves.
 Elephant riding is offered at some sites.
 Phou Si, in the center of the town, has views of the town and river systems.
 At the end of the main street of Luang Prabang is a night market where stalls sell shirts, bracelets, and other souvenirs.
 The Haw Kham Royal Palace Museum and the Wat Xieng Thong temple are among the historical sites.
 The town, particularly the main street, is dotted with smaller wats such as Wat Hosian Voravihane.
 Every morning at sunrise, monks walk in a procession through the streets accepting alms offered by local residents.
 In mountain biking, people bike around the town or to the waterfalls for the day.
-Down the Mekong River, a 15-minute boat ride from the city centre, Ban Chan (the pottery village) is another place.
+Down the Mekong River, a 15-minute boat ride from the city centre, there is a pottery village.